At a glance

 That’s because there’s no single method that works for every child.
 Giving kids a different way to approach a challenge can be key in helping them work through their struggles.

 Still, your child’s teacher may be concerned about this.
 If so, listen to the teacher’s concerns, and encourage the teacher to talk with the tutor about them.
 They can work together to create more overlap between the two settings.
 They can also agree to stay in touch with each other as your child progresses to monitor how things are going.

 Your child’s teacher and tutor may be in touch, and on the same page.
 But you’re still the key link between them.

-Each of those items will help her stay current on what’s happening in class.
-That allows her to adjust the approach based on your child’s performance.
-It also lets her know when it’s a good idea for her to reach out to the teacher for more information and insight.
+Each of those items will help the tutor stay current on what’s happening in class.
+That allows the tutor to adjust the approach based on your child’s performance.
+It also lets the tutor know when it’s a good idea to reach out to the teacher for more information and insight.

 How well your child’s teacher and tutor work together has a lot to do with how well you work with each of them.
 Get tips on what to look for in a tutor if your child has dyslexia or dyscalculia.
 See a list of questions to ask potential tutors.
-And try these conversation starters for discussing teaching approaches with teachers.
+And look into free or low-cost tutoring options.

 Establish clear expectations and lines of communication.

 Remember to share information you receive from the tutor with the teacher, and share school reports with the tutor.

 About the author